hienhoangminh/nvg-test/README.md

 - Add logger and push the log to Grafana/Kibana
 - Implement helper for all repetitive actions : sendKeys, etc...
 - Dockerize the tests
+- Apply Spring to manage data and states.